About probation and parole violations

 A client is someone who is on adult probation, adult parole or juvenile probation in Hennepin County.

-What is the difference between 'maximum physical capacity' and 'functional capacity'?
+What is the difference between probation and parole?